(4 out of 5 based on 224 Ratings)

 NET Exam Dates

 Paper-I shall be of general nature, intended to assess the teaching/research aptitude of the candidate.
 It will primarily be designed to test reasoning ability, comprehension, divergent thinking and general awareness of the candidate.
-Sixty (60) multiple choice questions of two marks each will be given, out of which the candidate would be required to answer any fifty (50).
-In the event of the candidate attempting more than fifty questions, the first fifty questions attempted by the candidate would be evaluated.
+60(sixty) multiple choice questions of 2 marks each will be given, out of which you would be required to answer any 50(fifty).
+In the event of the candidate attempting more than 50 questions, the first 50 questions attempted by the candidate would be evaluated.

-Edu Vidya offers you some of the essential tips for preparation of NET 2014.
+Edu Vidya offers you some of the essential tips for preparation of CBSE UGC NET 2015

 •While preparation, read the topics as you are reading story as this makes your memory strong and enables you to learn the chapters easily.